KIT-MBS/pyrexMD/joss_paper/paper.md

 [@mackerell2000development], or OPLS [@jorgensen1996development].
 The core
 functionality of `Gromacs` can be extended by plug-ins, such as `PLUMED` [@bonomi2009plumed; @tribello2014plumed] or `SSAGES` [@sidky2018ssages].
-Such plug-ins implement additional algorithms and enhanced- sampling methods which interact during the MD simulation itself or can give access to user-defined collective variables for new types of analyses.
+Such plug-ins implement additional algorithms and enhanced-sampling methods which interact during the MD simulation itself or can give access to user-defined collective variables for new types of analyses.